jamesclair/JamesClair/README.md

 > :warning: **Section Under Construction - Jim C - 1/17/23**

 ### [DeliveryPathFinder](https://github.com/jamesclair/DeliveryPathFinder)
-DeliveryPathFinder is an application that I chose to build in for my Data Structures and Algorithms 2 course while attaining my B.S. in CS.
+DeliveryPathFinder is a pythonn application that I chose to build in for my Data Structures and Algorithms 2 course while attaining my B.S. in CS.
 This program provides a shortest path solution for delivering a truck load of packages given their distance from a hub distribution center in Utah.
 To solve this my algorithm of choice was implementing Dijkstra shortest path algorithm.
+The intention of this project wasn't to build the cleanest most re-usable code, it was instead to solve a complex problem with dynamic programming and self-adjusting data structures in the most efficient way possible.

 ### [TeamScheduler](https://github.com/jamesclair/TeamScheduler)
-TeamScheduler is an application I created for my B.S. in Computer Science.
+TeamScheduler is a Java application I created for my B.S. in Computer Science.
 The project was meant to demonstrate competency in object oriented patterns, lambda functional programming, SQL/JDBC integration, encapsulation, abstraction, exception handling, APIs, Internationalization/Localization, Java and JavaFX.
 This project implements a combination of the MVC, DAO, factory, and singleton software design patterns.

 TeamScheduler is an extendable application that a global service team could use for scheduling, tracking and reporting of customer appointments.

 ### [CareerAdvisorBot](https://github.com/jamesclair/CareerAdvisorBot)

 ### [InventorySystem](https://github.com/jamesclair/InventorySystem)
-InventorySystem was an app I built while learning JavaFX and MVC patterns.  *It was the precursor to TeamScheduler project above.*
+InventorySystem was a java app I built while learning JavaFX and MVC patterns.  (*It was the precursor to TeamScheduler project above.*)

 ### [CareerAdvisorBot]()